VeldEnDuin/VeldEnDuin.github.io/en/accomodation/offers/romance-by-the-sea.md

 ## Included
 - parking 1 car
 - consumption gas - water - electricity
-- **Exception**: costs of electricity and gas are excluded from 4 nights from 1/11 - 31/3
+- **exception**: costs of electricity and gas are excluded from 4 nights from 1/11 - 31/3

 ## Extra Services
 EXTRA SERVICE               | PRICE